raunoraa/find-streets-eulerian-path/README.md

 ---

 ## **🤝 Contributing**
-While this repository is publicly available, contributions are not accepted until I have defended my thesis.
+Contributions are accepted from now on, since I've successfully defended my thesis.

 ---